thespacedojo/shareit/README.md

 This repo is forked from joshowens:shareit.
 I have made a lot of changes and will be maintaining this until the changes are merged back into http://github.com/meteorclub/shareit.
 The usage is pretty much the same except for the extensions that I made.
+Doc will be updated once the changes are settled.

 # New Changes
   meteor add lovetostrike:shareit